Skip to main content

 caution

-Processing a 3D Model or Scene
+Process a 3D Model

-1. Open a model in Maya.
+1. Open a model in Maya, and select the mesh parts to be processed.

 4. Click the Run button.